Ida (film): Production

+The character of Wanda Gruz was inspired by Helena Wolińska-Brus, a Jewish-Polish lawyer who was a prosecutor in Stalinist Poland and participated in multiple show trials.
+Pawlikowski had met Wolińska-Brus while studying at the University of Oxford, where her husband Włodzimierz Brus worked as a professor; at the time, Pawlikowski was unaware of her past.
+After learning years later that Wolińska-Brus worked for the Stalinist regime and that the Polish government was demanding her extradition, Pawlikowski expressed an interest in making a documentary about her life, which Włodzimierz Brus allegedly refused on his wife's behalf.
+Pawlikowski described Wolińska-Brus as an "archetype" for Wanda Gruz.

 Pawlikowski had difficulty in casting the role of Anna/Ida.
 After he'd interviewed more than 400 actresses, Agata Trzebuchowska was discovered by a friend of Pawlikowski's, who saw her sitting in a cafe in Warsaw reading a book.
 She had no acting experience or plans to pursue an acting career.
 She agreed to meet with Pawlikowski because she was a fan of his film My Summer of Love (2004).

 Łukasz Żal and Ryszard Lenczewski are credited as the cinematographers.
 Lenczewski has been the cinematographer for Pawlikowski's feature films since Last Resort (2000); unlike Pawlikowski, Lenczewski had worked in Poland as well as England prior to Ida.
 Ida is filmed in black and white, and uses the now uncommon 4:3 aspect ratio.
 When Pawlikowski told the film's producers of these decisions about filming, they reportedly commented, "Paul, you are no longer a student, don't be silly."
 Lenczewski has commented that, "We chose black and white and the 1.33 frame because it was evocative of Polish films of that era, the early 1960s.
 We designed the unusual compositions to make the audience feel uncertain, to watch in a different way."
 The original plan had been for Żal to assist Lenczewski.
 Lenczewski became ill, and Żal took over the project.

 Production on Ida was interrupted mid-filming by an early snowstorm.
 Pawlikowski took advantage of the two-week hiatus to refine the script, find new locations, and rehearse.
 He credits the break for "making the film cohere ... in a certain, particular way."